June 28, 2014

 Plenty of free parking

-is offered in the Belle's garages and surrounding public
+is offered on streets and some surrounding public

-parking lots (under the bridge).
+parking lots (under the bridge, for example).
 Paid parking also is

-available in the area (beside George's).
-We recommend using
+available in the area (beside George's or in the Belle's

 Pride Fest will occupy the south end of the Belle of Baton Rouge